Palm Beach County to receive 18,000 doses of Moderna vaccine

-Palm Beach County officials held a Friday afternoon news conference and provided an update on COVID-19 and vaccine distribution.
+Palm Beach County officials held a Friday afternoon news conference to provide an update on COVID-19 cases and vaccine distribution.

-Florida Department of Health in Palm Beach County Director Dr. Alina Alonso said 18,000 doses of the Moderna vaccine will be delivered to Palm Beach County next week.
+Dr. Alina Alonso, the head of the Florida Department of Health in Palm Beach County, said 18,000 doses of the Moderna vaccine will be delivered to the county health department next week.

 Fire rescue, EMS, paramedics, county health department staff and frontline health care workers will receive the first inoculations, she said.